-After eleven consecutive years from 2006 to 2016 with no losses and \$7.45 billion of projected ultimate losses from Hurricane Irma and Hurricane Michael, the FHCF remains in good financial condition and has a projected fund balance for the 2020 season of \$11.7 billion, or approximately 69% of its statutory obligation of \$17 billion.
-The FHCF's total liquid resources will be approximately \$12.4 billion, or approximately \$4.6 billion below its maximum statutory limit of \$17 billion, which includes the projected fund balance of \$11.7 billion and \$650 million of preevent bonds available for the 2020 season.
+After eleven consecutive years from 2006 to 2016 with no losses and \$8.75 billion of projected ultimate losses from Hurricane Irma in 2017 and Hurricane Michael in 2018, the FHCF remains in good financial condition and has a projected fund balance for the 2021 season of \$11.9 billion, or approximately 70% of its statutory obligation of \$17 billion.
+The FHCF's total liquid resources will be approximately \$15.4 billion, or approximately \$1.6 billion below its maximum statutory limit of \$17 billion, which includes the projected fund balance of \$11.9 billion and \$3.5 billion of pre-event bonds available for the 2021 season.

 For catastrophic events requiring funds beyond cash and pre-event bond proceeds, the FHCF relies on post-event bonding and other revenue sources for claims paying capacity.
 For catastrophic losses, either from a single event or from multiple events, the FHCF will likely issue post-event bonds to pay claims and assess to repay the bonds.
-The maximum potential assessment burden for the 2020 season (a 1-250 year event) is over \$5.1 billion which would require a 0.66% emergency assessment if financed over 30 years or a 1.32% emergency assessment if financed over 10 years.
+The maximum potential assessment burden for the 2021 season (a 1-250 year event) is approximately \$5.0 billion which would require a 0.61% emergency assessment if financed over 30 years or a 1.09% emergency assessment if financed over 10 years.
 In the event bonding is required, conditions in the financial markets are strong.
-In addition, the FHCF can and may execute one or more post-event financings over a 12 month period in order to accommodate participating insurers that experience rapid loss development and exhaust their FHCF payout limits.
+In addition, the FHCF can and may execute one or more post-event financings over a 12-month period in order to accommodate participating insurers that experience rapid loss development and exhaust their FHCF payout limits.

 The ability of the FHCF to pay claims in a sufficient and timely manner is critical to the health of the Florida insurance market, property owners, residents, and the Florida economy in general.
-The FHCF is in a good financial position to meet its statutory obligation for the 2020-2021 season.
-With its expected ultimate loss payments of \$7.45 billion from Hurricane Irma and Hurricane Michael, the FHCF has helped stabilize the Florida residential property insurance market.
-While economic conditions are currently favorable for the FHCF to access the capital markets after an event, there is still market risk and additional certainty of funding for the FHCF can be achieved by utilizing one or a combination of various financial options including pre-event bonds and/or risk transfer.
+The FHCF is in a good financial position to meet its statutory obligation for the 2021-2022 season.
+With its expected ultimate loss payments of \$8.75 billion from Hurricane Irma and Hurricane Michael, the FHCF is continuing its role of providing a source of stable reimbursement to the Florida residential property insurance market.
+Economic conditions are currently favorable for the FHCF to access the capital markets after an event.
+However, there is still market risk and additional certainty of funding for the FHCF can be achieved by utilizing one or a combination of various financial options including pre-event bonds and/or risk transfer.